gioZAK/justblog_v1/README.md

 - Steps:
     1. Click on the "Profile" Button on the NavBar.
-    2. Click on the "Change Password" Button.
+    2. Click on the "Delete Account" Button.
-    3. User clicks on the button.
-    4. User is redirected to Change Password form.
+    4. User is to a new page asking if he wants to delete his account.
-    5. Fill up the correct information.
+    5. Click on the Delete Button.
-    6. Submit Changes.
-    8. User is redirected to his profile page.
+    6. User is now redirected to the home page.
-    7. Success message is displayed and his password is now changed.
+    7. Success message is displayed and this user no longer exist in the database and his post and comments were deleted too.

 - Outcome:
     - Pass.